henzeb/enumhancer/docs/reporters.md

 # Reporters

 Sometimes you don't want your code to fail, yet you want to know when an enum is tried to be instantiated, but failed.
-This allow you to do so.
+This allows you to do so.

 ## usage
 ```php